Coding best practices: Architecture

 Hoare points out: "there are two ways of constructing a software design: one way is to make it so simple that there are obviously no deficiencies; the other way is to make it so complicated that there are no obvious deficiencies.
 The first method is far more difficult."
+(Emphasis as in the original.)

 Software architecture is concerned with deciding what has to be done and which program component is going to do it (how something is done is left to the detailed design phase below).
 This is particularly important when a software system contains more than one program since it effectively defines the interface between these various programs.
 It should include some consideration of any user interfaces as well, without going into excessive detail.

 Any non-functional system requirements (response time, reliability, maintainability, etc.) need to be considered at this stage.

 The software architecture is also of interest to various stakeholders (sponsors, end-users, etc.) since it gives them a chance to check that their requirements can be met.